 In both circumstances described above, the “data controller” of your personal data (in other words, the organisation that determines how your data is used) is Smiths News Trading Limited (company number 237811) of Rowan House, Cherry Orchard North, Kembrey Park Swindon SN2 8UH.

-Smiths News Trading Limited, trading as “Instore” is a wholly owned subsidiary of Connect Group PLC, a UK based specialist distributor and a leading provider of distribution solutions in complex and fragmented markets.
+Smiths News Trading Limited, trading as “Instore” is a wholly owned subsidiary of Smiths News plc, the UK’s largest Newspaper and Magazine wholesaler focused on serving high drop density early morning deliveries.
 Instore has evolved through the specialist merchandising and field marketing needs of both retailers and publishers to become an outward facing autonomous company.

 The Instore business consists of three main services: